CrystalFerrai/Ue4Export/readme.md

-Command line program to export assets from a UE4 game to Json files.
+Command line program to export assets from a UE4 or UE5 game to Json files.
 The main purpose for this program is to automate repetitive asset exporting when data mining games that update regularly.

 ## Installation